When the same failure keeps returning, the problem is no longer execution. It is structure.

 // How to startentry route

 If your system keeps failing in the same way under growth, send the failure pattern first.
-I review fit and determine whether the work should begin with diagnosis or move directly to redesign.
+I review fit and confirm whether the right path is the Diagnostic Artifact alone or the Full Structural Engagement.

 01Step 01